'We were ready to respond' - Tuchel hails Chelsea bounce back against Porto following West Brom embarrassment | Goal.com

-'We were ready to respond' - Tuchel hails Chelsea bounce back against Porto following West Brom embarrassment
+'We were ready to respond' - Tuchel hails Chelsea spirit against Porto following West Brom embarrassment

 Thomas Tuchel says he knew his Chelsea team would react after their embarrassing setback against West Brom, following their Champions League win over Porto.